osv/json-class-to-ts/README.md

 Turn on `enableIsClassExports` flag if you need export function for testing interface with class property.

+Options can be set via config file and have higher priority than command line options

 # Build, test, development this library

 Development mode: